patrick-llgc/Learning-Deep-Learning/paper_notes/pillar_od.md

 	- Anchor free avoids complicated anchor matching strategy.
 	- Ablation studies show that anchor-based < point-based << pillar-based.
 - **Cylindrical view**: height z, azimuth angle, radial distance.
 The radial distance is treated as channels.
 	- Cylindrical view is better than spherical view as the vehicle size for distant cars are not distorted.
-Distant cars appears smaller in spherical view but the same in cylindrical view.
+Distant cars appears smaller in spherical view but the same in cylindrical view. --> [LaserNet](lasernet.md) uses a range view (RV) which is very similar to spherical view.
+The original [MVF](mvf.md) is also a spherical view.
 - **Bilinear upsampling** when transferring pillar features to point.
 	- This avoids the spatial inconsistency and dependency of quantization into diff bins.
 	- Bilinear interpolation is better than nearest neighbor.
 This observation is consistent with the comparison between RoIAlign with RoIPooling.